 Qutb Minar, India's Tower of Glory: Separating Facts From Fiction

 The Qutb Complex is a renowned historical site located in Delhi, India.
 It was declared a UNESCO World Heritage Site in 1993 and is currently under the protection of the Archaeological Survey of India.
 Within the Complex, visitors can find a number of monuments, the most stunning of which is the Qutb Minar.
-Visiting Qutb Minar and its complex will be an unforgettable experience for anyone who wants to explore India's rich cultural heritage.

 Who Built the Qutb Minar?

-The minaret of the Jami Masjid (Quwwat-ul-Islam), popularly known as the Qutb Minar is an impressive 5-storey stone tower.
+The minaret of the Jami Masjid (Quwwat-ul-Islam), popularly known as the Qutb Minar, is an impressive 5-storey stone tower.
 It was constructed in stages by three sovereigns in different years during the Delhi Sultanate period: Qutub-ud-din Aibak, Shams-ud-din Iltutmish and Firoz Shah Tughlaq.

 Inscribed bands of the first storey contain the titles and names of Muiz-ud-din Muhammad Bin Sam, more commonly known as Muhammad Ghori, his brother Ghias-ud-din Muhammad Bin Sam and "Al amir-al-Isfahsalar ul-Ajall al Kabir" Qutub-ud-din Aibak.